 Spain was his greatest inspiration, and the subject of many of his most successful compositions; it inspired him to be ambitious, as in ‘Spanish Hill Town’ where human architecture meets monumental nature.
 William also seemed to have found great artistic joy in the landscapes of Canada, where the couple spent much of the Second World War, enjoying the challenge of capturing a different monumental landscape and responding to its weather conditions; the amazing light-reflecting qualities of serious winter snow.

 Meanwhile, the portrait example offered here, ‘Girl in Black Hat,’ could indicate an element of inspiration from his friend Cadell, who loved to depict elegant women dressed in black.
 Here, William uses the chair to create a strong diagonal and livens the monochromatic palette with the patterning of the sitters checked coat and his own expressive brushwork.

-We are delighted to include a fine selection of works from The Huntington/ Macdonald Collection in our forthcoming auction of Scottish Paintings & Sculpture taking place live online on Friday 4th December.
+We were delighted to include a fine selection of works from The Huntington/ Macdonald Collection in our December 2020 auction of Scottish Paintings & Sculpture which took place live online.

 Lyon & Turnbull’s Scottish Paintings & Sculpture specialists host two auctions per year from our Scottish auction house based in Edinburgh.
 Successfully selling around 90% of Scottish Colourist works handled in the last eight years, a record unmatched by our competitors – selling Scottish art in Scotland has always been a Lyon & Turnbull lynchpin.
 Our specialists are experts not only on the works of Scottish artists, but also on the workings of the art market, and it is this combination that fuels our on-going success in the field.